 “There were other loan options - clubs in Italy, Spain and Germany, but I just wanted to go to Celtic.

 “I think this is the best option for me for preparing for football in England and their Premier League - that’s why I am delighted to go to Celtic.

 “Because Leicester didn’t sell Harry Maguire, I knew this would be what happened to me.
 Going to Celtic gives me up to a year to adapt to British football so I am looking at this loan very positively.”

-And Benkovic insisted he is full of admiration for Celtic manager Brendan Rodgers, pictured.
+And Benkovic insisted he is full of admiration for Hoops boss Brendan Rodgers.

 “He told me he’s been following my career for a while and it’s great to work with him.